 ART 399 - Special Topics in Art and Design

-Prerequisite: Permission of the Department Chair of Art and Design

-Special topics related to the fields of studio art, art education, graphic design, or art history.
+Credits: 1-3 Prerequisite: Permission of the Department Chair of Art and Design Special topics related to the fields of studio art, art education, graphic design, or art history.
+Note: May be repeated for a maximum of six hours.